Geometric-Aware Low-Light Image and Video Enhancement via Depth Guidance: Experiment

 \textbf{Metrics.} To assess the performance of various frameworks, we employ full-reference image quality evaluation metrics.
 Specifically, we utilize peak signal-to-noise ratio (PSNR) and structural similarity (SSIM)~\cite{wang2004image}.

 \textbf{Compared methods.} To validate the effectiveness of our method, we conduct comparisons with a set of SOTA methods for both LLIE and LLVE tasks.
-For video tasks, we evaluate against DP3DF~\cite{xu2023deep}, SDSD~\cite{wang2021sdsd}, and StableLLVE~\cite{zhang2021learning}, following their official settings and objectives.
-In the case of LLIE tasks, we include three representative frameworks: Retinexformer~\cite{cai2023retinexformer}, Restormer~\cite{zamir2022restormer}, and SNR~\cite{xu2022snr}.
+For video tasks, we evaluate against DP3DF~\cite{xu2023deep}, SDSD~\cite{wang2021sdsd}, and StableLLVE~\cite{zhang2021learning}, following their official settings and objectives except for batch size.
+For LLIE tasks, we include two representative frameworks: Restormer~\cite{zamir2022restormer} and SNR~\cite{xu2022snr}.
+Compared to the baseline, the modification brought by applying our method includes the extraction of depth-aware image features and fusion layers during inference, as well as the additional training of the depth estimator during training.
+Moreover, KinD~\cite{zhang2019kindling}, URetinex-Net++~\cite{wu2022uretinex}, LLFlow-L-SKF~\cite{wu2023skf}, Retinexmamba~\cite{bai2024retinexmamba}, Wakeup-Darkness~\cite{zhang2025}, Zero-DCE~\cite{Zero-DCE}, RUAS~\cite{liu2021ruas}, SCI~\cite{ma2022toward}, NeRCO~\cite{yang2023implicit}, and Clip-LIE~\cite{liang2023iterative} are included to show the SOTA performance that can be achieved by our method.

-\textbf{Implementation details.} We implement our framework in PyTorch and conducted experiments on an NVIDIA A100 GPU.
-Our implementation is based on the released code of the baseline networks, and we ensure the use of the same training settings for both the baseline and our method.
-The code will be made publicly available immediately following publication.
+\textbf{Implementation details.} We implement our framework in PyTorch and conducted experiments on an NVIDIA A100 GPU and an NVIDIA A40 GPU.
+Our implementation is based on the released code of the baseline networks, and we ensure the use of the same training settings for both the baseline and our method except for batch size.